Alrighty! Who’s excited to talk user manuals?

 1. Begin with an outline.

-My team’s Salesforce manual is broken apart mainly by objects.
+For example…my team’s Salesforce manual is broken apart mainly by objects.
 But depending on your setup, splitting topics by department or function may make more sense.

 2. Start broad.
 Then, narrow.